guguji666666/GJS-MDC-Tips/BYOL VA solution/readme.md

 ## Steps to deploy BYOL VA solution
 [Deploy a bring your own license (BYOL) vulnerability assessment solution](https://learn.microsoft.com/en-us/azure/defender-for-cloud/deploy-vulnerability-assessment-byol-vm)

-### Configure a new BYOL solution in your subscription
+### Configure a new Qualys BYOL solution in your subscription
 1. Defender for cloud -> recommendation -> Machines should have a vulnerability assessment solution -> fix
 ![image](https://user-images.githubusercontent.com/96930989/213363188-c2164819-4b1e-4ac3-8362-c21c0f00025a.png)